schuelermine/schuelermine.github.io/src/writing/2024-advertising.md

 ---
 layout: writing.html
 title: Advertising need not exist
-description: A potential argument for the banning of advertising
+description: A (tentative) argument for banning all advertising
 ---

 <div id="left-comment">